 For some people, like me, incorporating cannabis into their long term mental health plans has been a deliberate choice based on good medical advice, although it is not yet legally available in Australia as a medical intervention for mental health conditions like PTSD.
 It was also a choice I took after three years of continuous sobriety from alcohol.
 For me, vaporised or edible cannabis works to keep my mental health consistently in check without nasty side effects.
 For others, maybe not so much.

-I’ll be winding up this blog in the next few months as I think it has served its purpose and run its course.
-But for now, I’m off to enjoy the sunshine and the autumn leaves collecting in multicoloured drifts through the streets.
+I’m off to enjoy the sunshine and the autumn leaves collecting in multicoloured drifts through the streets.
 Stay well friends!